 - 7.2), Closure of Debate (rule 7.4), Limits on Debate (rule 7.10), and, in Report-Writing Commissions, Consultative Session (rule 7.7).
 The Chair is under the direct authority of the Rules Committee and may be directed to inform the body on matters of procedure or the body's topical competence if such action is deemed necessary by the Rules Committee. - 1.7 ABSENCE OF CHAIR.
 If the Chair is absent during any part of a Committee Session, he/she will designate an individual, usually the Vice Chair, to chair the session with the same authority. - 1.8 Number of Accredited Representatives.
-Each delegation is allowed two Representatives per Committee on which it is a member, plus one Permanent Representative. - 1.9 SELECTION OF AGENDA TOPICS.
+Each delegation is allowed two representatives per Committee on which it is a member, plus one Permanent Representative. - This excludes the Special Committee to the General Assembly, which only allows one representative plus one Permanent Representative. - 1.9 SELECTION OF AGENDA TOPICS.
 Agenda topics shall be selected by the Secretariat prior to the start of the conference.
 Once selected, these topics are fixed for the duration of the conference. - 1.10 Observer Status.
 Those delegations recognized as having Observer Status by AMUN shall be accorded all rights in the Committee except the following: - They may not vote on any item, - They may not make or second the following motions: - Adjournment of the Meeting (rule 7.2), - Adjournment of Debate (rule 7.3), - Closure of Debate (rule 7.4), and - Decision of Competence (rule 7.8).